Kingspan Group: Sustainability

-Approximately 39% of all greenhouse gas (CO2 and CO2e) emissions globally come from construction and buildings in operation so it is vital that more buildings decarbonise by incorporating insulation and using increasingly energy efficient appliances.
+Approximately 39% of all greenhouse gas (CO2 and CO2e) emissions globally come from construction and buildings in operation, so it is vital that more buildings decarbonise by incorporating insulation and using increasingly energy-efficient appliances.

 In 2020, Kingspan Group achieved its fourth appearance on CDP’s prestigious ‘A-list’ for climate change.
 Joining the Renewable Energy 100 (RE100) initiative in 2010, the Group achieved Net Zero Energy across all manufacturing and office facilities globally by 2019.
 In 2019, the Group joined the Circular Economy 100 (CE100) initiative as a member.

 Kingspan Group also launched its 10-year ‘Planet Passionate’ sustainability programme in 2019, consisting of twelve targets focused on the four key areas of; Energy, Carbon, Circularity and Water.
+As part of programme, the company announced its target to reduce carbon emissions by 90 per cent by 2030.
 One carbon target is to achieve net zero carbon manufacturing and a '50% reduction in product CO2 intensity from primary supply partners'.
 One circularity target is to upcycle 1 billion PET bottles into insulation by 2025, up from 256 million in 2018.

+In 2023, the company reported a 26 per cent reduction in carbon emissions since 2020.

+Kingspan Group have over 120 manufacturing sites, which are spread across 70 different countries.